The two-dimensional one-component plasma is hyperuniform: Preliminary results

 \subsection{Global and local laws}

-The following properties of $\FN$ are well-known (see \cite[Lemma 3.7]{armstrong2019local}): \begin{itemize} \item It is bounded below: there exists a universal constant $\Cc$ such that for all $N\geq 2$ and for all $\bXN$, we have $\FN(\bXN) \geq - \Cc N$. \item It is typically of order $N$ in the sense that for some constant $\Cc_\beta$ depending only on $\beta$:
+The following properties of $\FN$ are well-known (see \cite[Lemma 3.7]{armstrong2019local}): \begin{itemize} \item It is bounded below: there exists a constant $\Cc$ \cor{not depending on $N$} such that for all $N\geq 2$ and for all $\bXN$, we have $\FN(\bXN) \geq - \Cc N$. \item It is typically of order $N$ in the sense that for some constant $\Cc_\beta$ depending only on $\beta$:

 \end{itemize} We refer to \eqref{eq:global_law_FN} as a “global law”, controlling the system at macroscopic scale.
 The next proposition expresses the fact that the system is also well-behaved down to some large microscopic scale.
 Let us first introduce two important distances that will play a role in Proposition \ref{prop:local_laws} and in the rest of the paper.